OricalWorksINC/Orical-Industries-Reflow-Oven-Controller/README.md

 **News**
 New method for better performance!

- NEW HARDWARE COMING SOON AND FIRMWARE REVISIONS FOR TUNNLE OVEN MULTIPLE TEMP PROBS, MULTIPLE HEATERS, AND STEPPER CONTROL FOR CONVEYOR SUPPORT!!!!!!
+ NEW HARDWARE COMING SOON AND FIRMWARE REVISIONS FOR TUNNLE OVENS!

  ******** How To Upgrade Arduino For Faster Speeds! *********